mbarchfe/spreadsheet-fitnesse/doc/MacroSheets.md

 ### Parameterizing the Test

-Now, lets parameterize the sheet in order to specifiy the new requirement.
+Now, lets parameterize the sheet in order to specify the new requirement.
 At first, make sure that constants are defined in named cells.

 ![](parameterized_named_cells.png)